dxdxdt/proone/doc/htbt.md

 | MinLen    | 24                                                               |
 | MaxLen    | -                                                                |

-Hand-over frames are used to represent the socket addresses of another authoritive host.
-All-zero addresses(0.0.0.0 and ::) are used to represent that the address is unspecified.
+The hand-over frame is used to represent the socket addresses of another authoritive host.
+Zeroed-out addresses(0.0.0.0 and ::) are used to represent that the address is unspecified.
 If both IPv4 and IPv6 addresses are specified, the IPv6 address takes the precedence.
 This means that the use of IPv6 is favoured whenever IPv6 connectivity is available.

 ### Command Frame
 ```